ArkEcosystemArchive/docs-legacy/docs/cookbook/pay/installation.md

     // React to the error, note that errors are not always critical, etc.
 })

-// The "prepare" method will load a list of seeds, peers and exchange rates. await gateway.prepare()

 // The "start" method will initialise the transaction listener. await gateway.start()
 ```